Types of Restaurants

 At tempura restaurants customers sit at the counter and enjoy the attention of their personal chef.
 Choose the course you desire (usually by how much you want to spend), which the chef will serve to you piece by piece.

 Ryotei specialize in kaiseki (a formal multicourse meal).
 Expect to be greeted by kimono-clad waitresses who usher you to your private room.
 Leave your shoes and worries behind in the hallway, and enjoy this unforgettable experience.
 Those on a budget should visit at lunchtime, when many ryotei offer kaiseki bento at a fraction of the dinner price.

-The regular bento, or Japanese box lunch of rice, fish or meat, and vegetable sides, is available everywhere from department stores to convenience stores.
+The regular bento, or Japanese box lunch of rice, fish or meat, and vegetable sides, is available everywhere.
 Sandwiches, sushi, and onigiri (rice balls with various fillings) are other popular to-go items.

 Looking for a beach vacation?
 Let us help you find the right spot.More

 View deals in Japan for vacation packages, hotels, airfare, and more from our partners!More